bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Performance.
 (Redux.)
 * Be smarter about memo.

-# Nice UI TODO:
+# UI TODO:
+* Young children heads.
 * Remove depth shading from slant direction cubes?
-* Young children heads.
+* Wedding platform kind of empty...

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.